Go Geometry Machu Picchu, Inca City

 Bursting onto the American music scene after signing with Capitol Records in 1950, the raven-haired Sumac was known as the "Nightingale of the Andes," the "Peruvian Songbird" and a "singing marvel" with a 4 1/2-octave (she said five-octave) voice.
 Source: Los Angeles Times by Dennis McLellan November 3, 2008.

-El Condor Pasa is a typical Inca dance, based on authentic Incan folk melodies.
+is a typical Inca dance, based on authentic Incan folk melodies.
 Around 1916, Peruvian composer Daniel Alomia Robles notated this popular traditional melody and used it as the basis for an instrumental suite.
 The English Lyrics, 'If I could, I surely would' words, are by Paul Simon (Simon & Garfunkel)!

 Post a comment

-Home | Search | Videos | More Inca Music | Email | By Antonio Gutierrez
+Home | Search | Videos | More Inca Music | Email | by Antonio Gutierrez